Ethnic nationalism: Israel

-The State of Israel originated from the conceptions and principles of Theodore Herzl's work Der Judenstaat, which envisioned the creation of a state for the Jewish people in Palestine or Argentina as a solution to the Jewish question in Europe posed by Romantic nationalists.
+The State of Israel had its origins in Theodore Herzl's work Der Judenstaat, which envisioned the creation of a state for the Jewish people in Palestine or one of several other locations considered around the world.
 In his later work, The Old New Land, Herzl envisioned a bi-national state, where Jews only made up a majority in a few cities and everyone spoke German.
+Israel has operated as a liberal democracy founded on Jewish ethnic nationalism.

 Concerns about ethnonationalism in Israel were raised since the Knesset's adoption of the Israel as the Nation-State of the Jewish People as part of its basic laws under the Fourth Netanyahu government, an act which was highly controversial within Israel itself and among various Jewish groups in the diaspora, as it potentially threatened the formula of Israel as a Jewish and democratic state.
-This law was controversial especially with many Left Zionists, who saw the bill as undermining Israeli democracy.
+This law was controversial especially with many left-wing Zionists, who saw the bill as undermining Israeli democracy.